SymX: Energy-based Simulation from Symbolic Expressions: Problem Definition

 \subsection{Example: Deformable solids}

 We now demonstrate how to formulate a motivating example within the mathematical framework of \eqref{eq:problem_definition}.
 We wish to simulate a deformable solid with the non-linear Neo-Hookean material using a linear tetrahedral finite element discretization and the Backward Euler integrator, subject to gravity.
 We let $\v u = \v x$ be the global vector of deformed vertex positions, and each element is associated with four vertices, forming a local vector $\hat{\v x} = \v R_e \v u = \v R_e \v x \in \mathbb{R}^{12}$ containing the deformed vertex positions stacked in an element-local vector.
-From this we can compute the deformation gradient $\v F_e = \v F_e(\hat{\v x})$ of the element~\cite{SB12a}, which is constant across the element for the case of linear elements.
+From this we can compute the deformation gradient $\v F_e = \v F_e(\hat{\v x})$ of the element~\cite{SB12a}.